Louis J. Sebille: World War II

 Sebille enlisted in the United States Army Air Corps two weeks after the attack on Pearl Harbor by the Empire of Japan.
-He began flight training in January 1942, in spite of being two months older than the cutoff age of 26, as the desperate need for pilots combined with Sebille's skills as a pilot allowed him to waive the age restriction.
-During that time he was described as an outstanding pilot and leader, and his maturity was helpful for the younger flight trainees.
-After completing flight training, Sebille was commissioned as a second lieutenant and assigned to the 450th Bombardment Squadron, 322nd Bombardment Group 3rd Bombardment Wing at MacDill Field, Florida.
+He began flight training in January 1942, in spite of being two months older than the cutoff age of 26, as the desperate need for pilots combined with Sebille's skills as a pilot allowed him to receive a waiver of the age restriction.
+During that time he was described as an outstanding pilot and leader, and his maturity was helpful for the younger trainees.
+After completing flight training, Sebille was commissioned as a second lieutenant and assigned to the 450th Bombardment Squadron, 322nd Bombardment Group, 3rd Bombardment Wing, at MacDill Field, Florida.
 Sebille flew B-26 Marauder aircraft.

 Deployed to England in January 1943, Sebille flew bombing missions in the European theatre.
-The 322nd Bombardment Group, the first unit to fly the B-26 Marauder, was sent on its first mission on May 14, a low-altitude attack on an electrical power plant in the Netherlands under the control of Nazi Germany.
+The 322nd Bombardment Group, the first unit to fly the B-26 Marauder, was sent on its first mission on May 14, a low-altitude attack on an electrical power plant in the German-occupied Netherlands.
 The mission was Sebille's first sortie, and the group suffered one plane lost and 10 damaged.
-Three days later a second attack was assigned on the same target, however, Sebille was not on the mission list.
-Of the planes that flew the mission, one aborted and the rest did not return.
-Sebille advanced to flight leader and then was promoted to squadron operations officer with a temporary rank of major.
+Sebille advanced to flight leader and then was promoted to squadron operations officer with the temporary rank of major.
 By the end of the war, Sebille had flown 68 combat missions with 245 combat hours.
-In the war he had been awarded two Distinguished Flying Crosses and twelve Air Medals.
-His unit returned to the United States in March, 1945.
+He was awarded two Distinguished Flying Crosses and twelve Air Medals.
+His unit returned to the United States in March 1945.